15 Ways You’re Using Disinfectants Wrong

 You Use Baby Wipes on Everything, Not Just Babies

 If you’re guilty of using baby wipes to clean surfaces in your home, you’re not alone.
 It’s an oft-cited parenting and cleaning hack, but know this: Those disposable wipes are not disinfecting anything.
 “They contain gentle ingredients because they are used on skin and moisturizing ingredients meant to soothe,” says Harris.
 “While they may be good for general quick cleaning, they are not meant for killing germs and viruses.”
 The same goes for general cleansing wipes, she adds.
 These wipes are regulated by the cosmetics industry, while wipes that disinfect on “inanimate” surfaces, such as a mobile phone, are regulated by the United States Environmental Protection Agency (EPA).
 And just FYI, baby wipes can strip or damage the “oleophobic” coating on phones, so there’s some extra incentive not to try this in a pinch.

 You Forget to Disinfect Your Phone

 You’ve probably heard by now that your phone is dirty.
 But how do you clean it?
-“Apple has recently changed its support page to say that it’s OK to use a wipe on your cell phone that contains 70 percent alcohol,” says Harris.
+“Apple has recently changed its support page to say that it’s OK to use a wipe to clean your cell phone that contains 70 percent alcohol,” says Harris.
 “However, don’t use straight alcohol!
 It can damage a screen’s protective coating.”
-For phones and other small devices, she also recommends Phone Soap and Homemedics’ Phone Sanitizer, which use UV-C lights to kill germs.
+For phones and other small devices, she also recommends digital cleaning products Phone Soap and Homemedics’ Phone Sanitizer, which use UV-C lights to kill germs.